- Home

 - The property cannot be lived in, rented to, or purchased from any fund manager or related parties.

 Since the loan is repaid by the super fund, it is important to ensure a sufficient amount is available for timely repayments.
-Additionally, any returns earned from the acquired asset will go to the trustee.
+Additionally, any income or returns generated from the asset must be directed to the SMSF trustee and reinvested in the fund for retirement purposes.

-What assets can be purchased with the borrowed money from superannuation?
+What assets can be purchased with the borrowed money from super?

 As per the general guidelines, the borrowed amount can be used to purchase a single asset or a collection of similar assets.
 Every asset should have the same market value.
 The holding trust retains the legal ownership while any earnings from the acquired asset are given to the trustees.